JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/matrix/combine_matrices.rst

 Description
 -----------
-This takes a list of transformation matrices and multiply them together in order.
+This takes a list of transformation matrices and performs them together in order.

 .. image:: images/combine_matrices_node.png
    :width: 160pt